nikija/public/content/users/commander-web/configuration/main-enterprise-settings.md

 ordering: 1
 ---

 When you select settings in the menu bar at the top of the screen, and select your hotel name, this will take you to the main settings menu.
+Only employees with ADMIN rights have this button in their top menu, and these rights should be handed out very sparingly, as anyone with access to the configuration of the hotel can change any and all settings having a major impact of hotel functioning.
+We generally recommend not to give rights to this section to more than 2-3 persons in the hotel.

+Below we will walk through a number of the main settings.
+Note that if functions do not require any description (in our opinion) we have not detailed them below, should you be missing any critical feature description, kindly inform us at support@mewssystems.com and we will be sure to update the guide.

 ## General Settings